SamratDesai7/Nova-Forge/README.md

 </ul>
 <hr>
 <h3>Issues & Support</h3>
 If you encounter any issues with the website or have feature requests, please open an issue on GitHub.
-For urgent support, contact us at <a>novacloths@gmail.com</a>
+For urgent support, contact us at <a href="https://mail.google.com/mail/u/0/#inbox">novacloths@gmail.com</a>